aneoconsulting/ArmoniK/infrastructure/quick-deploy/localhost/README.md

 make deploy-armonik STORAGE_PARAMETERS_FILE=<path-to-storage-parameters> MONITORING_PARAMETERS_FILE=<path-to-monitoring-parameters>
 ```

+where:

+- `<path-to-storage-parameters>` is the **absolute** path to file `storage/generated/storage-output.json`
-where `<path-to-storage-parameters>` and `<path-to-monitoring-parameters>` are the **absolute** paths to
+- `<path-to-monitoring-parameters>` is the **absolute** path to file `monitoring/generated/monitoring-output.json`
-files `storage/generated/storage-output.json` and `monitoring/generated/monitoring-output.json`, respectively,
-containing the information about storage and monitoring tools previously created.
+  These files are input information for ArmoniK about storage and monitoring tools previously created.

-The ArmoniK deployment generates an output file `armonik/generated/armonik-output.json` that contains the endpoint URL
+The ArmoniK deployment generates an output file `armonik/generated/armonik-output.json` which contains the endpoint URL
 of ArmoniK control plane.

+## All-in-one deploy

-**Warning:** To deploy infrastructure and ArmoniK in all-in-one command:
+All commands described above can be executed with one command.
+To deploy infrastructure and ArmoniK in all-in-one
+command, You execute:

 ```bash
 make deploy-all